dmillett/clash/README.md

 ; By default, capture of function values will not occur => (repeatfx 5 (+ 4 4) :capture true)
-{:total Time(ns):6832, :values [8 8 8 8 8], :average Time(ns):1366.4}
+{:total_time 6832, :total Time(ns):6832, :values [8 8 8 8 8], :average_time 1366.4 :average Time(ns):1366.4}

+; What is the Hotspot performance curve for a function.
+; Use ':verbose true' to see System/heap stats
+=> (sweetspot (clojure.string/split "This is a test" #" "))
+{:system {},
+ :total "Time(ns):94774",
+ :count 3,
+ :results
+ [{:n 10, :average_time 3847.4, :text "Time(ns):3847.4"}
+  {:n 20, :average_time 1133.45, :text "Time(ns):1133.45"}
+  {:n 30, :average_time 1121.0333333333333, :text "Time(ns):1121.0333333333333"}]}
 ```

 ### Generate and apply filter groups to a collection (creates cartesian product)
-This generates a list of predicate function groups (partials) that are applied to
-a collection of data (single or multi-threaded).
-Each predicate group is the result
+This generates a list of predicate function groups (partials) that are applied to a collection of data (single or
-of a cartesian product from partial functions and their corresponding values (see example
+multi-threaded).
+Each predicate group is the result of a cartesian product from partial functions and their
-below).
-This results in a map that contains the count for each predicate group 'match' in
+corresponding values (see example below).
+This results in a map that contains the count for each predicate group
-descending order.
+'match' in descending order.

-The predicate functions should be contextually relevant for the collection of data
+The predicate functions should be contextually relevant for the collection of data (e.g. don't use numeric predicates
-(e.g. don't use numeric predicates with a list of strings).
+with a list of strings).

-Since it is hard for the JVM to keep the collections for large collections and predicate groups,
+Since it is hard for the JVM to keep the collections for large collections and predicate groups, only the count and
-only the count and underlying function are returned.
-Invidual result sets for any of the predicate
-groups may be obtained with (get-rs-from-matrix)
+underlying function are returned.
+Invidual result sets for any of the predicate groups may be obtained with
+(get-rs-from-matrix)

 For example a collection 1 - 100,000: